Emirati nationality law: Loss of citizenship

 Citizens are allowed to voluntarily give up Emirati citizenship.

-Renouncing citizenship is viewed as a shame within the Emirati community, as citizenship is usually attributed to the Emirati community sense of national identity, it is particularly hard to attain, and it entitles the holder various benefits.

 Permanent residency

-In May 2019, the UAE Prime Minister Sheikh Mohammed bin Rashid Al Maktoum launched a permanent residency scheme, in an attempt to establish the UAE as the home to the large number of expatriates.
 Subject to additional criteria, investors and professionals in healthcare, engineering, science and art are eligible for permanent residency.
-The permanent residency scheme is expected to generate foreign investment, encourage entrepreneurship, and attract engineers, scientists and students of exceptional caliber.
+The permanent residency scheme will be overseen by the Federal Authority for Identity and Citizenship (ICA) and is expected to generate foreign investment, encourage entrepreneurship, and attract engineers, scientists and exceptional students.